randlabs/myalgo-connect-test/doc-web/docs/getting-started/baby-steps.md

 ### Create and sign transactions

-The next step, signing a transaction or a set of transactions with MyAlgo Connect, is accomplished by first creating the transaction itself:
+The next step, signing a transaction or a set of transactions with **MyAlgo Connect**, is accomplished by first creating the transaction itself.

 There are two options to create transactions accepted by MyAlgo Connect: